 There’s a whole world of new and interesting places to explore and enjoy.
 Whether it’s urban water sports, running, cycling, relaxing with a coffee, meeting friends or popping into a floating bookshop - you’ll find your own space on the canal.

 Your local waterway is so much more than just a towpath.
 And we’re working hard to make sure that there’s always more going on across the whole country.

 We work with artists, we develop art programmes and engage with local community groups.
 We do it because we believe in bringing people together, to spark creativity and give people places to escape to.

 Your local waterway is more alive than ever before – it’s a perfect place to relax.
-So take some time out for Stress Awareness Month and take a fresh look at the canals and rivers where you are.
+So take some time out this Stress Awareness Day and take a fresh look at the canals and rivers where you are.

 Last date edited: 1 November 2017